 Bonded parrots will preen each other’s heads because it’s an area they can’t reach.
 The parrot may also rub its head on the cage bars or perch without assistance.

-Preening this area is important when a new feather has just grown.
+Preening this area is necessary when a new feather has just grown.
 While developing, a parrot’s feather will be wrapped in a thin film of white keratin, which protects the fibers as they grow.

 Beak